Ukrainian Catholic Church in US installs new leader

 The Ukrainian Catholic Archeparchy of Philadelphia has named the Rev. Borys Gudziak as the metropolitan archbishop, which makes him the head of the Ukrainian Catholic Church in the United States.

-Gudziak, a 58-year-old native of Syracuse, New York, succeeds Stefan Soroka, who resigned for health reasons last year.
+Gudziak is a 58-year-old native of Syracuse, New York.
+He succeeds Stefan Soroka, who resigned for health reasons last year.

 Gudziak will serve as spiritual leader of the national Ukrainian Catholic Church's four regional dioceses, based in Chicago; Parma, Ohio; Stamford; Connecticut; and Philadelphia.